SovereignCloudStack/standards/Decisions/scs-0011-v1-status-page-create-decision.md

 Before the decision was made some existing and known applications were tested and analyzed if they would fit to our use case.
-An overview of this comparsion can be found [here](https://github.com/SovereignCloudStack/Docs/blob/main/Decisions/status-page-comparison.md) This is most likely not a complete list of all existing applications but it was used as a basis to decide whether to create a new application, that will indeed consume development resources, or to contribute to another project.
+An overview of this comparsion can be found [here](https://github.com/SovereignCloudStack/Docs/blob/main/Decisions/status-page-comparison.md) While this is not not a complete list of all existing applications it did capture the most promising ones from the [awesome-status-page list](https://github.com/ivbeg/awesome-status-pages) in order to have base to decide upon.

+Work on an existing project only makes sense if the project is healthy OR can be brought into a healthy state.
+If upstream does not accept patches a fork is needed.
+The fork however only makes sense if the underlying technology is worth to be maintained.
-As you may notice the list contains projects that do not fit in a meaningful manner and potential candidates we could contribute to.
-But in these cases where contribution seems possible the candidates looked abandoned and long existing CVEs weren't worked on.
+The possible candidates did not fullfill these - in the cases where contribution seemed possible the candidates looked abandoned and long existing CVEs weren't worked on.

 # Decision